Commons Entry 17 of 25

 It is proven when real burdens are carried.
 Shared life requires work that is repetitive, inconvenient, low-status, emotionally heavy, physically tiring, or easy to ignore.
 Someone cleans, drives, watches children, visits the sick, keeps records, listens, repairs, cooks, teaches, organizes, calls, pays, plans, and stays after others leave.
 If those burdens fall predictably on the same few people, the commons is not healthy.

-The Commons Framework treats burden sharing as a test of whether service is real or merely praised.
+The Commons Framework treats burden sharing as a test of whether service is real or only praised.

 The Romance Of Service